-Each of the 30 cave rooms is carved into the tuff of the surrounding cliff face.
+Each of the 33 cave rooms and suites is carved into the tuff of the surrounding cliff face.
 The exposed rock of what were once dwellings and animal shelters is now covered with tasteful artwork, and antique kilims line the floors to keep things cosy.

-No 2 rooms are the same size or shape, and they are spread over several floors, but all are stunning so you'll be happy wherever you end up.
-One has ancient dovecotes peppering its walls, another has a historical spinning wheel, others have a marble fountain or an open fire.
-Reception will help you choose when you enquire.
-All are atmospherically lit, with comfortable queensize beds, marble bathrooms (most with jacuzzi tubs) and valuable artefacts throughout.
+No two rooms are the same size or shape, and they are spread over several floors, but all are stunning, so you'll be happy wherever you end up.
+One has ancient dovecotes peppering its walls, another has a historical spinning wheel, the top suites have a private plunge pool and living area enclosed within the cave.
+All are atmospherically lit, with comfortable queen- or kingsize beds, marble bathrooms (most with jacuzzi tubs) and valuable artefacts throughout.

 Cheapest, but still spacious and luxurious, are the Deluxe Rooms.
 Upgrade to a Deluxe Suite for a bit more space and a sofa or soft leather armchairs.
 Junior Superior Suites and Superior Suites are larger still, and most have magnificent views.
-Top of the tree are the Spa Suites (a bedroom plus a massage room), Prime Suites with their incredibly large ensuites and spoiling tubs, and the 3 enormous Imperial Suites.
-One of these, the magnificent Sultan’s Cave Suite (90 sq.m), has a wine cellar for tastings, a 16th-century Cardinal’s altar, 2 bathrooms, and a stargazing window in its ceiling.
+Next come the Spa Suites (a bedroom plus a massage room), the Prime Suites with their incredibly large ensuites and spoiling tubs, and the enormous Imperial Suites.
+One of these, the magnificent Sultan’s Cave Suite, has a wine cellar for tastings, a 16th-century Cardinal’s altar, 2 bathrooms, and a stargazing window in its ceiling.
 The top three, aimed squarely at honeymooners, come with private plunge pools and perhaps a marbled steam room, private garden or sauna.

 Our Junior Superior Suite, Catalkaya, was super spacious, and had a separate living area with a soft leather sofa in front of a roaring fire.
 The huge bathroom had a double jacuzzi, a walk-in rain shower and fluffy white bathrobes.
 In the morning, we woke to see hot-air balloons drifting past the window, and we watched their progress from our small patch of garden, and later, the tub.